 Kaikohe was a small Ngāpuhi settlement until a rail link south was made in 1914 and dairy farming developed.
 After the First World War returned servicemen settled there, and then in the Second World War it was a base for an American army hospital and air force bomber unit.
 Today some of this history is presented at Kaikohe’s pioneer village and museum.

 In the early 21st century the community was divided over locating a prison at Ngawha.
-Some local concerns about the effects of this on existing gang problems were realised, but since opening in 2005, the Northland Regional Corrections Facility has also become a leader in arts programmes for inmates, winning an Arts Access Corrections Leadership Award in 2016.
+Some local concerns about its effects on existing gang problems were realised, but since opening in 2005, the Northland Regional Corrections Facility has also become a leader in arts programmes for inmates, winning an Arts Access Corrections Leadership Award in 2016.

 Rolling farmland surrounding Kaikohe, with dramatic volcanic cones.
 Other volcanic features include Ōmāpere, a shallow lake created by an ancient lava flow, and Ngāwhā thermal springs.